19 Top-Rated Small Towns in England

 Ever wanted to live in a fairy tale?
 Visit Painswick.
 Walking through the St. Mary's churchyard will amaze even the biggest cynic.
 Armed with 99 spectacular yew trees (legend says the 100th won't grow), the grounds will make you forget the outside world.
 It's been named "Queen of the Cotswolds" for good reason.

 Run through the tree tunnel, marvel at the tabletop tombs, and search the church tower for signs of the Civil War.
+The tombs date to the 17th century.
 If you happen to be here in time for a service, stick around; the locals are friendly and welcoming, with interesting tales (and sometimes tea and biscuits) to share.

 Next, lose yourself in the winding streets lined with quintessentially English homes.
 Like Castle Combe, the houses here are made of Cotswold stone.
 If you look closely enough, you'll be able to find remnants of Painswick's past as a wool town, including donkey doors on Bisley Street.